fs-linguistics/fs-linguistics.github.io/workshops/simple_website.md

 If you make your repo that name, it will automitaclly try to serve it to the website.

 To start out, you can copy all of our file on our website and modify it.
 Or you can also follow github's guide.

+# Exercise

+To see what you learned, try contributing to this page.
+Either fix a typo, expand a section, or add an image.

 # Important links